 The lows are somewhere in the middle.
 They sound full and rich and complement the bright presence of the brass, strings, and vocals at the higher register.

 The JBL soundbar comes with a wireless sub, which adds to its overall rating.
-Our experts confirmed that the sub delivers powerful and impressive sounds to bring the cinema experience to your home.
+Our experts confirmed that the sub delivers powerful and impressive sounds great to bring the cinema experience to your home.

 Although the build quality of the subwoofers is excellent, the small size can be a problem.
 Although it is a complicated design, a sub with a large woofer will require a more extensive profile.

 With the JBL 3.1’s best bass module, the customer will get the most value for their money.
-The sub will bring life to your music and movies at home with a robust rating and 103 decibels of fantastic sound.
+The sub will bring life to your wireless music streaming and movies at home with a robust rating and 103 decibels of fantastic sound.

 Connections On The JBL 3.1